 Great Lakes Bay Regional Trail (Multiple Cities) Earn the right to say you've traversed a piece of the United States' longest designated state trail — Iron Belle Trail — when you explore our almost-100-mile regional trail system!
-Self-guided fall color tours to birding excursions, snowshoeing treks to fat tire biking adventures — gear up and get outdoors!
+Self-guided fall color tours to birding excursions, snowshoeing treks to fat tire biking — gear up and get outdoors!
 Start your expedition on any of three main trail legs — the 30-mile Pere Marquette Rail Trail, 21-mile Bay City Area Riverwalk/Rail Trail, and 11-mile Saginaw Valley Rail Trail — and keep exploring dozens of network trails that intertwine.

 Shiawassee National Wildlife Refuge (Saginaw) U.S. Important Bird Area attracting over 270 species of birds and peak fall waterfowl populations of over 48,000!
 Explore the four trails and seasonal auto tour route that wind through the Refuge, and enjoy a new vantage point from any of three elevated wildlife observation decks.